 All primary acupuncture faculty have been awarded teaching level certification from either Hilary Skellon or J.R.
 Worsley.
 The majority of our core faculty members continue in this lineage at its highest levels.

 Faculty members teaching topics other than Classical Five-Element acupuncture are exceptional in their field.
-ITEA is fortunate to have many well known scholars teaching such things as biomedicine classes and Chinese history and philosophy.
+ITEA is fortunate to have many renowned scholars teaching on the topics of biomedicine and Chinese history and philosophy.